davestinhast/davestinhast/README.md

 Right now I'm mostly into Windows internals, low-level optimization, and network tooling.
 I also have a weird hobby of reverse engineering game anticheats.

-- 🔭 Currently working on **platamax** and some Windows tooling
+- Currently working on **platamax** and some Windows tooling
-- 🌱 Learning more about kernel-mode programming and x86-64 assembly
+- Learning more about kernel-mode programming and x86-64 assembly
-- 🎮 I play too much L4D2 — it's a feature, not a bug
+- I play too much L4D2 — it's a feature, not a bug
-- 📫 Reach me at **davestinhast@gmail.com**
+- davestinhast@gmail.com
-- ⚡ Fun fact: I have two engineering degrees and still Google how to center a div
+- Fun fact: I have two engineering degrees and still Google how to center a div

 ---